pchiorean/Indentz/docs/README.md

 ---

 ### **FitTo...**
-Resizes one or more selected objects, without scaling them.
+Resize one or more selected objects, without scaling them.
 Ordinary frames are simply resized.
 In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized.
 If you run the script a second time on such an object, it will restore it.

 **`FitToPage...`** constrains the size of an object to the size of the page, the page margins, or the page bleed. **`FitToSpread...`** does the same for pages grouped in a spread.